fair-software/howfairis/README.rst

       * https://gitlab.com (not including any self-hosted instances)

     Options:
       -b, --branch TEXT               Which git branch to use.
 Also accepts other git references like SHA or tag.

+      -u, --user-config-filename PATH
-      -c, --config-file PATH         Name of the configuration file to control howfairis'es behavior.
-The configuration file
+                                      Name of the configuration file to control howfairis'es behavior.
+The configuration
-                                     needs to be present on the local system and can include a relative path.
+                                      file needs to be present on the local system and can include a relative path.

       -d, --show-default-config       Show default configuration and exit.
-      -i, --ignore-remote-config     Ignore any configuration files on the remote.
+      -i, --ignore-repo-config        Ignore any configuration files on the remote.

       -p, --path TEXT                 Relative path (on the remote).
 Use this if you want howfairis to look for a README and a configuration file in a subdirectory.

+      -q, --quiet                     Use this flag to disable all printing except errors.

+      -r, --repo-config-filename TEXT
-      -r, --remote-config-file TEXT  Name of the configuration file to control howfairis'es behavior.
-The configuration file
+                                      Name of the configuration file to control howfairis'es behavior.
+The configuration
-                                     needs to be on the remote, and takes into account the value of --branch and --path.
+                                      file needs to be on the remote, and takes into account the value of --branch and --path.
 Default: .howfairis.yml

       -t, --show-trace                Show full traceback on errors.
       -v, --version                   Show version and exit.
       -h, --help                      Show this message and exit.

 Configuration file
 ^^^^^^^^^^^^^^^^^^

-The state of each check can be forced using a configuration file.
-This file needs to be present at ``URL``, taking into account the values passed with ``--path`` and with ``--config-file``.
+Each category of checks can be skipped using a configuration file.
+This file needs to be present at ``URL``, taking into account the values passed with ``--path`` and with ``--repo-config-filename``.

 The configuration file should follow the voluptuous_ schema laid out in schema.py_: